rahulbakshee/TechMeIfYouCan/_posts/2022-02-08-Deep-Learning-Take-Home-Assignment.md

                                             ])
 ```

-# 7. Preview the preprocessed dataset.
+# 7. Preview the augmented dataset.

 ```
 for image, _ in train_dataset.take(1):